 It never rains, but it pours, y’all.
-That’s all I could say to console my sobbing self after I accidentally broke our extra large, industrial-sized lawn mower mid-way through mowing our half-acre yard.
+That’s all I could say to console my sobbing self after I accidentally broke our extra large, industrial-sized lawn mower mid-way through mowing our half-acre yard earlier this summer.
 My husband, ever the pragmatist, reminded me that this is why we have emergency cash and a savings account as part of our preparedness plan.

 How to save up enough emergency cash

 Saving money is hard.
 It’s even harder when you’re living paycheck to paycheck (as most people are).
 But the only way to break that cycle is to make a small sacrifice today so that tomorrow can be a little bit better.